Atlas Runa

 The Bottom Line

-At the intermediate stage, your job is to build volume and start closing the gap between learner-safe Mandarin and the real thing.
-The split-playlist approach works well: MaoMi Chinese or Dashu Mandarin for your structured sessions, Cozy Mandarin for daily top-ups, 故事FM for native immersion on the accessible end, and 日谈公园 or 大内密谈 when you're ready to throw yourself in the deep end.
+At this stage of your Chinese learning, your job is to build volume and start closing the gap between learner-safe Mandarin and the real thing.
+Mix your favorite podcasts from this list by purpose: MaoMi Chinese or Dashu Mandarin for structured sessions, Cozy Mandarin for daily top-ups, 故事FM for native immersion on the accessible end, and 日谈公园 or 大内密谈 when you're ready to throw yourself in the deep end.